-The Directors take pleasure in presenting the Eleventh Annual Report together with theaudited financial statements for the year ended 31st March 2016.
+The Directors take pleasure in presenting the Fourteenth Annual Report together withthe Audited Financial Statements for the year ended 31st March 2019.
 The ManagementDiscussion and Analysis has also been incorporated into this report.

 1. FINANCIAL RESULTS

 Key highlights of standalone and consolidated financial results for Sakuma ExportsLimited for the financial year 2018 19 are tabulated below:

 | || || || ||(Rs in Lakhs) |

 | ||2018 - 19 ||2017 - 18 ||2018 - 19 ||2017 - 18 |

 |Sales & Other Income ||204609.06 ||219886.94 ||437022.53 ||455672.82 |